UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 The package has, as well, 4 importable modules:

 * **client.py** contains the *Client()* class, which is a child of the *Socket* class from the *socket.socket* built-in Python module.
 This class contains methods for communicating specifically with the design FPGA hardware.
 Its methods allow to open and close the connection correctly, and to write and read from valid registers with the right format.
 * **geometry.py** contains 2 classes.
-The *Triangle()* class is used for performing geometrical operations inherent to isosceles triangles, in order to get its base length, barycenter, position, angle...
+The *Triangle()* class is used for performing geometrical operations inherent to isosceles triangles, in order to get its base length, barycentre, position, angle...
 The *Segment()* class is used to determine a segment from its 2 points, and calculate afterwards the distance to another point.
 * **imgprocessing.py** contains the *Image()* class, which has image-oriented methods, based on matrix operations, for getting useful information from image data.
 * **videosensor.py** has the *VideoSensor()* class and several functions related to it.
 Each instantiated object represent an external FPGA device.
 Thus, this class has methods for setting up the TCP/IP connection, configuring the FPGA registers, and interact with it.